-If the proposed project did not take place, the farm would not have a location to grow products nor would it have safe transportation for those products.
-Without a new greenhouse and a new transport van, the farm may have difficulty continuing agricultural production.
+If the proposed project did not take place, the farm may have to rely on outside sources of water rather than have access to their own water well.
+Without a water well, the business may have difficulty continuing agricultural production during future disasters.
 Given the degree of need for greater agricultural capacity in Puerto Rico following Hurricanes Irma and María, the costs of foregoing the proposed project would exceed the benefits.